Why is Your Google Ads Account's 'Quality Score' Dropping in 2026? The Impact of Landing Page Experience and Lighthouse Scores on Advertising Costs

 Ad Quality Score Improvement Strategies: Step-by-Step Guide

-- Reduce Unnecessary JavaScript Load: Third-party tracking codes and heavy libraries hinder page interaction speed.
+- Reduce Unnecessary JavaScript Bloat: Third-party tracking codes and heavy libraries hinder the interaction speed of the page.
 Optimize script loading using async and defer attributes.

 A high-tech server room symbolizing website speed and infrastructure